HelenC11/CS1XA3/Project03/README.md

 - Cat (7777)

-*Note: TurtleLover23 has a space behind his name, so it’s TurtleLover23<space>*
+*Note: TurtleLover23 has a space behind his name*